SECTION D | PERSONNEL

 Day travel and field trips – A full-time or part-time employee shall accompany students on college-sponsored travel that leaves and returns on the same day.

 Overnight travel – The following chaperone requirements apply specifically to overnight travel.

 - At least one (1) full-time employee chaperone shall accompany every student group for overnight college-sponsored travel.
 When the number of traveling students exceeds 14, the department sponsoring Vice President shall determine the appropriate number of full and part-time employee chaperones that will be required.

-- For campus-sponsored travel, the lead chaperone shall be determined by the sponsoring department Vice President.
-For college-wide funded travel, the lead chaperone shall be determined by the Vice President for Academic Affairs or the President of Ellis County Campuses
+For campus-sponsored travel, the lead chaperone shall be determined by the sponsoring department Vice President.
+For college-wide funded travel, the lead chaperone shall be determined by the Vice President for Academic Affairs.

 The designated lead chaperone shall have overall responsibility for the group and shall:

 - Ensure he/she has the office, cell, and home phone numbers of the appropriate Vice President;

 - Ensure that students and chaperones travel together (i.e., on the same flight or in the same vehicle(s)) stay at the same hotel.
 In the event that participants in the trip must travel by separate means (e.g., more than one vehicle or flight), the number of chaperones traveling by each transportation means shall be proportional to the overall ratio of chaperones to students.
 Exceptions shall be requested and must be approved by the sponsoring Vice President prior to travel.

 - Provide a travel itinerary (including all offsite activities) to the students and responsible Vice President if the travel is funded by college-wide student activities.
 The itinerary shall include the name, address, and phone number of the hotel, times of departure and expected return, and flight information, if applicable.